az2010/MyApplication/README.md

 # MyApplication
 a project for test

-hi,everyone,it's a new project for test.
+hi,everyone,it's a new test project.